rm51/sdc_project3/writeup.md

 I first used a convolutional neural network similar to the LeNet model and then later in the lessons learned about the Nvidia model so I switched to that.

+The Nvidia model was pretty good without any finetuning because it got the car to the bridge.
+But then after the bridge it would go on the dirt path.

 I orignally used just the center camera but wasn't able to complete an entire lap so I switched to adding a parameter for the left and right camera angle.

 I also resized the images to make the model quicker to train so that I could more easily tune the parameters since I was training on my laptop without a gpu.